Mashu-wq/Complete-Oracle/README.md

 FROM table_name;
 ```
 ```
+//retrieving all the data
+SELECT * FROM employees;

 SELECT first_name, last_name, email
 FROM employees;
 ```
 This query retrieves the first_name, last_name, and email columns from the employees table.